-IP68!!!
+IP68!
 Can it be true?
-We hear the new Samsung is going to come IP68-certified.
+The new Samsung is IP68-certified.
 But what the heck does that actually mean, in real speak?
 We've got the answers.

-Samsung‘s latest releases, the Samsung Galaxy S9 and S9 Plus, are unlike any Samsung we’ve ever seen before, as if you weren’t already aware.
-One thing they have that Samsung S8 users will already be familiar with is IP68, which means the phone is dust and water-resistant.
+Samsung‘s latest releases, the Samsung Galaxy S10, S10+ and S10e are unlike any Samsung we’ve ever seen before, as if you weren’t already aware.
+One thing they have that Samsung S9 users will already be familiar with is IP68, which means the phone is dust and water-resistant.

 An IP68 rating might not be new, but it’s still something to get excited about.
 Here’s why.

 IP stands for ‘Ingress Protection’ and IP ratings are used to define levels of a gadget’s resistance to things like dust, dirt and moisture.

 The first number following the IP lets you know how resistant an object is to solids, like dust, while the second number relates to its resistance to liquids, like water.

 IP68 is the highest rating you can get when it comes to protecting your phone from foreign objects (solid resistance goes up to a high of 6 while liquids are marked on a scale of 0-8, with bigger numbers equalling better protection).